macumbista/vectorsynthesis/README.md

 —-FUNCTION GENERATORS

-	[V-operator]: function generator with variable waveshaping, scaling, and uni- and bi-polar outputs
+	[V-operator]: function generator with variable waveshaping, scaling, phase, and uni- and bi-polar outputs

 ——2D SHAPE GENERATORS

-	[V-basic-lissajous] : create a simple Lissajous figure [V-lissagen] : create a Lissajous figure with wave shaping and scaling options [V-circle] : create a circle
+	[VS-basic-lissajous] : create a simple Lissajous figure [VS-sine-circle] : create a circle
-	[V-triangle] : create a triangle
+	[VS-triangle] : create a triangle
-	[V-diamond] : create a diamond/square
+	[VS-diamond] : create a diamond/square
-	[V-poly-2D] : to do
-	[V-raster] : to do
+	[VS-poly] : create an n-sided polygon
+	[VS-raster] : create a horizontal, vertical, or grid raster

-—-2D VECTOR TRANSFORMATIONS
+—-VECTOR TRANSFORMATIONS

-	[V-scale-2D] : scale (resize) a 2D vector shape
-	[V-translate-2D] : translate (move) a 2D vector shape
-	[V-rotate-2D] : rotate a 2D vector shape
+	[VS-scale] : scale (resize) a 2D or 3D vector shape [VS-translate] : translate (move) a 2D or 3D vector shape [VS-rotate] : rotate a 2D or 3D vector shape
-	[V-shear-2D] : to do
-	[V-mirror-2D] : to do
+	[V-projector] : project 3D shapes into 2D vector space with perspective and shadow [VS-morph] : morph between two 2D vector shapes [VS-decimate] : reduce the number of points used to draw a vector shape, with or without smoothing

-—-3D SHAPE GENERATORS (require [V-rotate-3D] to project onto 2D vector space)
+—-3D SHAPE GENERATORS

-	[V-sphere] : create a 3D sphere of triangular faces [V-pyramid] : create a 3D pyramid with square base [V-cube] : create a 3D cube
+	[VS-sphere] : create a 3D sphere of triangular faces [VS-pyramid] : create a 3D pyramid with square base [VS-cube] : create a 3D cube
-	[V-tetrahedron] : create a 3D tetrahedron
+	[VS-tetrahedron] : create a 3D tetrahedron
-	[V-octahedron] : create a 3D octahedron
+	[VS-octahedron] : create a 3D octahedron
-	[V-dodecahedron] : create a 3D dodecahedron
+	[VS-dodecahedron] : create a 3D dodecahedron
-	[V-icosahedron] : create a 3D icosahedron
+	[VS-icosahedron] : create a 3D icosahedron

-—-3D VECTOR TRANSFORMATIONS

-	[V-scale-3D] : to do
-	[V-translate-3D] : to do
-	[V-rotate-3D] : project and rotate 3D shapes into 2D vector space
-	[V-shear-3D] : to do
-	[V-mirror-3D] : to do
-	[V-perspective-3D] : to do
-	[V-lighting-3D] : to do
+	[VS-hand] : create a 3D hand shape

 —-UTILITIES

-	[V-seeme~] : plot a signal onto a visual array [V-tabreadlin~] : read a table with linear interpolation (for reading 3D objects) [V-waveselect] : preset waveshapes for [V-operator]
+	[VS-seeme] : plot three signals (X, Y, and brightness, for example) onto visual arrays [VS-tabreadlin~] : read a table with linear interpolation (for reading 3D objects) [VS-waveselect] : preset waveshapes for [VS-operator]
-	[V-gamma] : apply gamma correction to the brightness signal [V-invert-unipolar] : invert a signal with a (0 - 1) range [V-invert-bipolar] : invert a signal with a (-1 - 1) range [V-crossfade] : morph between two 2D vector shapes [V-clip] : to do
+	[VS-gamma] : apply gamma correction to the brightness signal [VS-invert-unipolar] : invert a signal with a (0 - 1) range [VS-invert-bipolar] : invert a signal with a (-1 - 1) range [VS-blanking] : control the brightness of an object in relation to the phase of its signal [VS-tri2ramp] : transform an input triangle wave (from an analog synth for example) to a ramp

 —-MULTIPLEXING (see V-multiplex-help.pd for details)

-	[V-masterclock] : sets multiplexing frequency and number of multiplexed channels [V-output] : collects multiplexed channels and sends them to the audio interface [V-multiplex] : assigns a vector shape to one multiplexing channel [V-brightness-crossfade] : crossfades the brightness of two multiplexed channels
+	[VS-masterclock] : sets multiplexing frequency and number of multiplexed channels [VS-output] : collects multiplexed channels and sends them to the audio interface [VS-multiplex] : assigns a vector shape to one multiplexing channel [VS-brightness-crossfade] : crossfades the brightness of two multiplexed channels

 —-SCAN PROCESSING (requires GEM external library!)

-	[V-scanprocessor] : scan a camera input, image, or video and apply it to a raster
+	[VS-scanprocessor] : scan a camera input, image, or video with an input raster or other vectors

 —-ILDA LASER DISPLAY OUTPUT

-	[V-ilda] : to do
+	[VS-ilda] : to do

 *ACKNOWLEDGEMENTS*

-The author also wishes to thank the following people and institutions for their support of the project:
+I would like to thank the following people and institutions for their support and encouragement of the project:

-	Aalto University Media Lab (Helsinki FI)
-	Marianne Decoster-Taivalkoski/CMT Sibelius Academy (Helsinki FI)
-	Jason and Debora Bernagozzi/Signal Culture (Owego NY USA) Borut Savski/Cirkulacija2 (Ljubljana SI)
+	Antti Ikonen/Aalto University Media Lab (Helsinki FI) Marianne Decoster-Taivalkoski/Centre for Music & Technology of the Sibelius Academy (Helsinki FI) Jason and Debora Bernagozzi/Signal Culture (Owego NY USA) Borut Savski/Cirkulacija2 (Ljubljana SI)
 	Lars Larsen/LZX Industries (Portland OR USA)
-	Spektrum (Berlin DE)
+	Gisle Frøysland/Piksel (Bergen NO)
+	Alfredo Ciannameo and Lieke Ploeger/Spektrum (Berlin DE) Svetlana Maras/Radio Belgrade Electronic Studio (Belgrade SRB) Tapio “Tassu” Takala/Aalto University Department of Computer Science (Helsinki FI) Joseph Hyde/Seeing Sound/Bath Spa University (Bath UK) Jeff Chippewa & Nicolas Bernier/Canadian Electroacoustic Community (Montreal CA) Kari Yli-Annala/AAVE Festival (Helsinki FI)
 	Andy Farnell
-	Ivan Marusic Klif
+	Ivan Marušić Klif
 	Dave Jones
 	Nathan Thompson
 	Roland Lioni/Akira’s Rebirth
 	Hansi Raber
-	Jerobeam Fenderson
+	Christian Ludwig/Jerobeam Fenderson
 	Lee Montgomery
-	IOhannes Zmölnig
+	Andrew Duff
+	Marco Donnarumma
+	Robert Henke
+	Chris King
+	and finally the Video Circuits online community, without whom I never would have started down this crazy road...

 Derek Holzer
-Berlin July 2017
+Berlin June 2018
 http://macumbista.net
 macumbista@gmail.com